-Depending on your business, you may need just one enrollment period or an ongoing registration.
+Depending on your business, you may need just one enrollment period or an ongoing, staggered registration.
 This decision will be dependent on your size, timeline, hiring process, and budget.

 Make sure to discuss what option is best for your business.
 Feel free to contact us to help design your custom program.

-We also offer in-person business writing workshops.
+We offer instructor-led in-person and live virtual workshops.
 These are highly interactive and focus on sample documents and exercises.
-Training can be taught in one day or multiple sessions or broken up over time.
+Training can be one day or multiple sessions and can include instructor feedback for each individual.

-When looking at courses make sure to review the course outline.
+When looking at courses it's important to review the course outline.
 Make sure that it addresses all the weaknesses you have written down on your list.
-Look for a comprehensive course that uses multiple methods for teaching the contact.
+Look for a comprehensive course that uses multiple methods for teaching the content.

-Students often rate their one-on-one interaction with their instructor as one of the most valuable parts of our web based courses.
+Students often rate their one-on-one interactions with their instructor as one of the most valuable parts of our web-based courses.

-For quality try to dig deeper than the course outline.
-Ask if you can watch a sample lesson or view a video that highlights parts of the course.
+For quality, try to dig deeper than the course outline.
+Ask if you can watch a sample lesson, demo, or view a video that highlights parts of the course.

 Scheduling a discussion can help answer any remaining questions.
-See if they have a phone number where you can call or schedule a call.
+See if they have a phone number you can call or a link to schedule a call if you still need additional info.
 Make sure to create a list of questions before the call.

 Make sure to review multiple courses to ensure you are choosing the right one.
 Providers often have multiple courses that address different learning objectives.
 In the next chapter, we review our business writing courses and detail the differences between each offering.